 While Independence Day is a safe and joyful time to travel, stay aware of:

-Pro Tip: Keep emergency numbers and your insurer’s contact info handy — many Mexico auto policies offer 24/7 English-speaking assistance.
+Pro Tip: Keep emergency numbers, your insurer’s contact info handy, and know exactly what to do if you find yourself in an accident— many Mexico auto policies offer 24/7 English-speaking assistance.